KoriMigan/Resume_Parser/README.md

 ## Project Structure

-* 'app.py': Main script for parsing the resumes and saving the contact information to CSV.
+* '**app.py**': Main script for parsing the resumes and saving the contact information to CSV.
-* '.gitignore': File that contains sensitive information extracted from the sample_resumes file after extraction not tracked.
+* '**.gitignore**': File that contains sensitive information extracted from the sample_resumes file after extraction not tracked.
-* 'requirements.txt': File listing the required Python dependencies for the project.
+* '**requirements.txt**': File listing the required Python dependencies for the project.
-* 'README.md': Documentation file providing instructions and information about the project.
+* '**README.md**': Documentation file providing instructions and information about the project.
-* 'LICENSE.md': Documentation containing MIT license for project.
+* '**LICENSE.md**': Documentation containing MIT license for project.

 ## Dependencies

-* 'pdfplumber': Library for extracting text from PDF files.
+* '**pdfplumber**': Library for extracting text from PDF files.
-* 'python-docx': Library for extracting text from DOCX files.
+* '**python-docx**': Library for extracting text from DOCX files.

 ## Contributing

 Contributions are welcome!
-If you ahve suggestions, feature requests or bug reports, please open an issue or submit a pull request.
+If you have suggestions, feature requests or bug reports, please open an issue or submit a pull request.

 ## License